-2012/13 2013/14 2014/15 2015/16 Number of children and young people 743 734 754 595
+2013/14 2014/15 2015/16 2016/17 Number of children and young people 734 754 595 687

-The number of children and young people with Child Protection Orders decreased significantly in the year (down 21.1%).
-In part, this was due to a focus by partner agencies on ensuring appropriate use of the orders, while normal fluctuations around low numbers may also have had an impact.
-Proportionately, more Child Protection Orders are granted for very young children (especially newborn babies), than any other age, reflecting their high risk and winerability and requirement for immediate protection.
+The number of children and young people with Child Protection Orders increased significantly in the year (up 15.5%).
+The increase was most likely due to normal fluctuations around low numbers rather than any specific policy or practice change.
+Proportionately, more Child Protection Orders are granted for very young children (especially newborn babies), than any other age, reflecting their high risk and vulnerability and requirement for immediate protection.

-Figure 1.2 Children and young people with Child Protection Orders received, by age, in 2015/16
+Figure 1.2 Children and young people with Child Protection Orders received, by age, in 2016/17

-Of the 595 children and young people with Child Protection Order referrals received in 2015/16, 148 (24.9%) were aged under 20 days at the date of receipt and 323 (54.3%) were aged under two years.
+Of the 687 children and young people with Child Protection Order referrals received in 2016/17, 177 (25.8%) were aged under 20 days at the date of receipt and 336 (48.9%) were aged under two years.